hotchemi/gradle-proguard-plugin/README.md

 ## Download

-You can download from [Bintray](https://bintray.com/hotchemi/maven/gradle-proguard-plugin/view).
+You can download from jcenter.

-> I'm currently submitting to jcenter.
-Wait a little!

 Add following the code to your root `build.gradle`.